Virgin Galactic Space Plane Reaches New Heights In Test Flight

 The test flight Thursday also gathered measurements inside the cabin during the flight, including temperature, pressure, humidity, radiation, acoustics and more, the company said.

-Branson told Bloomberg on Wednesday that about 800 people have already paid $250,000 each for a tourist ticket to space and he hopes to begin offering rides this year.
+Branson told Bloomberg on Wednesday that about 800 people have already paid $250,000 each for a tourist ticket to space and he hopes to begin offering rides this year — and expects to be on the "first official flight" himself.

 "Before the end of the year I hope to be sitting in a Virgin Galactic spaceship, going to space," Branson said.